-The relationship between civilian and military capabilities for CPP tasks is one of the four central cross-cutting issues that play a role in the work of EU-CIVCAP researchers.
+The relationship between civilian and military capabilities for conflict prevention and peacebuilding tasks is one of the four central cross-cutting issues that play a role in the work of EU-CIVCAP researchers.
 Although the EU still remains a civilian actor for the most part, it also has some capacity for small-scale military operations, both land and maritime, that could be oriented towards conflict-related missions, whether directly or indirectly.
-In addition, even though the majority of EU CSDP missions since 2003 have been civilian in nature, there is still considerable scope for the EU to become more involved in the military aspects of CPP, which raises questions about the overall chain of command for missions that involve civilian and military tasks.
-This issue is also very salient regarding the EU’s pursuit of a comprehensive or integrated approach to its foreign & security policy (see Lessons Identified 23, 24 and 25).
+In addition, even though the majority of EU CSDP missions since 2003 have been civilian in nature, there is still considerable scope for the EU to become more involved in the military aspects of conflict prevention and peacebuilding, which raises questions about the overall chain of command for missions that involve civilian and military tasks.
+This issue is also very salient regarding the EU’s pursuit of an integrated approach to its foreign & security policy (see Lessons Identified 23, 24, 25 and 34).

-1) Mandates (i.e., responsibilities) for CPP-related missions should provide a more detailed and task-based approach to civil-military coordination; 2) The EU should embrace opportunities for using high-level competences to offer leadership in coordinating civil-military actors; 3) More decision authority should be delegated to mission leadership and staff; this delegation should include authority for taking actions in support of regional strategic objectives or other strategic actors; and 4) The EU should consider integrating civil-military chains of command at the theatre and operational level, which would be a more direct and hopefully more effective way to enhance synergies, as opposed to relying on more ad hoc civil-military coordination, no matter how formalised or consistent it is.
+To enhance civil-military synergies, mandates (i.e., responsibilities) for conflict prevention and peacebuilding-related missions should provide a more detailed and task-based approach to civil-military coordination.
+The EU should embrace opportunities for using high-level competences to offer leadership in coordinating civil-military actors.
+More decision authority should be delegated to mission leadership and staff; this delegation should include authority for taking actions in support of regional strategic objectives or other strategic actors.
+The EU should consider integrating civil-military chains of command at the theatre and operational level, which would be a more direct and hopefully more effective way to enhance synergies, as opposed to relying on more ad hoc civil-military coordination, no matter how formalised or consistent it is.

 Published: 29 May 2018